alexrudnick/dissertation/BURNDOWN.md

   training data? how did we deal with this before? is there a canonical representation for Quechua lemmas?
       * YES WE KNOW input to SQUOIA is surface level Spanish, no joined MWEs
-  * also need a good evaluation plan for es-qu
-    * NOPE probably just do the same thing we did for es-gn: BLEU scores??
-    * BLEU scores are really not that appropriate here, since we're generating inflected Quechua and you don't get any credit for getting the lemma right.
-      * also you need 4-grams correct before you get good BLEU scores
-    * we're going to have to highlight some differences that we get when we turn on Chipa
-      * DONE find our es-qu dictionary: the one from the Academia Mayor de la Lengua Quechua!
-      * this is what Francis recommends too; Mike & Sandra like it too
   * write up how we hacked up squoia

 ## outro